 Want a quick weekend escape for your family?
 Looking for a fun, accessible spring break option?
 Then turn your thoughts north!
 Traverse City is quickly becoming a favored spring break alternative for families wanting to stay closer to home.
-Even better, many TC hotels have deals waiting for you – just look at their True Escape Lodging Packages to find family bundles including dining and movie coupons, spa discounts and more.
+Even better, many TC hotels have deals waiting for you – just look at their Escape Lodging Packages to find family bundles including dining and movie coupons, spa discounts and more.

 It’s More Fun When Kids Help Plan